krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-- to make sure they are terminated at the end of the suite
+and make sure the testcontainer is terminated at the end

 ```go
 func (suite *DojoRepositoryTestSuite) TearDownSuite() {